Why There's No Such Thing as an Unwanted Child

 In most cases, “unwanted babies for adoption” are not placed for adoption because of a mother’s lack of love.
 Instead, she may be choosing adoption because:

-She already has several children at home and cannot provide for another.
+- She already has children at home and cannot provide for another.

-Whether they choose to create an adoption plan with an adoption agency, or use an “unwanted baby drop-off” like a safe haven adoption, the women who choose adoption make this decision out of endless love for their child.
-What you may think of as selfish is actually the most selfless choice a woman can make; she is choosing to give the best life and opportunities to her child, no matter how much it grieves her to do so.
+Whether they choose to create an adoption plan with an adoption agency, or place an “unwanted” child through a safe haven adoption, the women who choose adoption make this decision out of endless love for their child.
+What you may think of as selfish is actually the most selfless choice a woman can make; she is choosing to give the best life and opportunities to her child, no matter how much it grieves her to do so and no matter how late she makes that decision.

 Before you assume that a woman is choosing adoption because she is pregnant with an unwanted baby, we encourage you to think about the possibilities for what she is facing in her life.
 Do some research and learn more about who prospective birth mothers are and why they choose adoption for their babies.
 You may be surprised at what you find.